 Noble Financial Believes Orion Group Holdings (ORN) Still Has Room to Grow

-Noble Financial analyst Poe Fratt maintained a Buy rating on Orion Group Holdings (ORN) today and set a price target of $8.25.
-The company’s shares closed last Wednesday at $6.01, close to its 52-week high of $6.67.
+In a report released today, Poe Fratt from Noble Financial maintained a Buy rating on Orion Group Holdings (ORN), with a price target of $8.25.
+The company’s shares closed last Friday at $6.21, close to its 52-week high of $6.67.

 Orion Group Holdings has an analyst consensus of Moderate Buy, with a price target consensus of $7.88.